smartbch/docs/libraries/moeingads/Internal.md

 We need to store a little meta information when a block finishes its execution.
 The data size is not large and not performance critical, so we store them in RocksDB.

-When OnvaKV is not properly closed, we should use the information in metadb as guide to recover the other parts of OnvaKV.
+When moeingads is not properly closed, we should use the information in metadb as guide to recover the other parts of moeingads.

 The following data are stored in metadb: